Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 Shraddha-Traya Vibhaga Yoga

-The Yoga of the Divisions of the Threefold FaithGo to: Chapter Eighteen.17:1: Arjuna inquired: Those who abandon scriptural ordi-nances, yet are endowed with śraddhā or faith, sacrifice, O Krishna.
+17:1: Arjuna inquired: Those who abandon scriptural ordinances, yet are endowed with śraddhā [faith], sacrifice, O Krishna.
 Are they situated in the quality of goodness, passion, or ignorance?

-17:2, 3: The Blessed One said: The śraddhā of the embodied beings are of three kinds: that which is born of the material quality of goodness, passion, and ignorance.
+17:2, 3: Sri Krishna [the Blessed One] said: The faith [śraddhā] of embodied beings is of three kinds: that which arises from the material qualities of goodness, passion, and ignorance.
 Hear about these from Me.

-O descendent of Bharata, all śraddhā (faith) develops ac-cording to its own nature.
-This integral śraddhā determines the śraddhā and nature of the living entity.17:4: Those in the quality of goodness [sattva guna] worship the gods [devas]; those in the quality of passion [raja guna] worship the Yaksas [nature spirits] and [malevolent fearsome red-eyed nature spirits] and those in the quality of ignorance worship the Pretas [hungry ghosts] and the hosts of Bhutas [ghosts of the deceased].
+17:4: Those in the quality of goodness [sattva guna] worship the gods [devas]; those in the quality of passion [raja guna] worship the Yaksas [nature spirits] and [malevolent fearsome red-eyed nature spirits] and those in the quality of ignorance worship the Pretas [hungry ghosts] and the hosts of Bhutas [ghosts of the deceased].

 17:5, 6: People who practice severe austerities that are not ordained by the scriptures practice them out of religious hypocrisy.
 They are yoked by false ego and impelled by the forces of desire and attachment.
-Abiding in the body yet torturing the combined material el-ement thereof, they have no consciousness of Me, although I am abiding within their bodies.
+Abiding in the body yet torturing the combined material element thereof, they have no consciousness of Me, although I am abiding within their bodies.
 Know their resolve to be demonic.

-17:14: The austerities of the body include worship of the devas, brahmanas, spiritual preceptors, and those who have transcendental wisdom; they practice purity, upright-ness, celibacy, and non-violence.
+17:14: The austerities of the body include worship of the devas, brahmanas, spiritual preceptors, and those who have transcendental wisdom; they practice purity, uprightness, celibacy, and non-violence.

 17:15: The austerities of speech are said to be truthful words that are dear, beneficial, and cause no agitation, as well as the regular recitation and constant study of the scriptures.